 Political Data Inc

 One thing you’ll notice in particular about the list of new tools that we’ve added is that we heavily focused on CRMs.
-The first round of the tools assessment was mainly oriented towards electoral campaigns using NGP VAN — but now that the midterms are over, we wanted to dig deeper into the advocacy tech space and other CRMs to expand our landscape of tools.
+The first round of the tools assessment was mainly oriented towards digital organizers using NGP VAN — but now that the midterms are over, we wanted to dig deeper into the advocacy tech space and other CRMs to expand our landscape of tools.

 As we all pivot to the 2019 and 2020 cycles, we see a huge opportunity in the political tech ecosystem to reorient vendor’s roadmaps, demand changes to existing tech, fix ecosystem-wide problems, continue to break down language barriers, and create a better progressive tech stack than what we had in 2018.
 We conducted over 30 interviews with users at every level of involvement and found some common trends and problems we’re seeing in the progressive political tech industry now:

-- Campaigns need to communicate with vendors about what problems they face, and tech entrepreneurs need to be better at actually asking what problems campaigns are facing.
-(For example: most campaigns would love to have tech that solves small problems like having their tools talk to each other and sync data — not yet another app that gamifies voting.
+- Organizers need to communicate with vendors about what problems they face, and tech entrepreneurs need to be better at actually asking what problems they are facing.
+(For example: most digital organizers would love to have tech that solves small problems like having their tools talk to each other and sync data — not yet another app that gamifies voting.
 And you can read more about ACRONYM’s efforts to help address the challenge in better enabling data to sync across tools and platforms here.)